Nike-Inc/spark-expectations/docs/user_guide/data_quality_rules.md

-When evaluating characteristic of data and it's quality we usualy think of data quality dimensions.
+When evaluating characteristic of data and it's quality we usually think of data quality dimensions.
 Spark-expectations is there to verify data integrity once data has already been ingested or in-flight before data lands in a datastore.
 Some of the data quality dimensions are

 - `Completeness` (all required data is present),
 - `Uniqueness` (no duplicates),